What are the benefits of Shiatsu?

 - Stress relief

-Shiatsu is beneficial, suitable and safe for new born babies, children, women (including pregnant women and breastfeeding mum’s) and men of all ages.
+Shiatsu is beneficial, suitable and safe for babies, children, women (including pregnant women and breastfeeding mum’s) and men of all ages.

 What can I expect in a Shiatsu Therapy session?